BROWSE NEWS

 Guan Feng (third from left) shared the materials used for high-strength concrete during a lab tour for Construction Technology Innovation Laboratory (CTIL) members.
 (Photo: Chua Guan Feng)

 Developing a new construction system for industrial buildings was challenging, and Mr Chua Guan Feng faced a bigger hurdle as the work progressed.
 He had to present the system in Mandarin for his project, “High-Performance Pre-Engineered Steel Concrete Composite Beam (HPCB) for Sustainable Construction”, which he had completed as part of his Master of Engineering programme, an Industrial Master’s (IM) programme, at the Singapore Institute of Technology (SIT).
-He worked with Professor Chiew Sing Ping and Associate Professor Zhao Ming Shan, who are the Principal Investigator and co-Principal Investigator, respectively, at SIT’s Construction Technology Innovation Laboratory (CTIL) for this project.
+He worked with Professor Chiew Sing Ping and Assistant Professor Zhao Ming Shan, who are the Principal Investigator and co-Principal Investigator, respectively, at SIT’s Construction Technology Innovation Laboratory (CTIL) for this project.

 The 37-year-old, who began his Master of Engineering (with a specialisation in Civil Engineering) in 2022 and completed it in 2023, recounted how he had to communicate with professors from Chongqing University in China to test his HPCB system.
 “We could not conduct tests in Singapore because of the scale of our project, as the facilities here are not equipped to handle the length and loading required at a reasonable cost.
 So we worked with Chongqing University.
 However, communication was a challenge because I had to learn all the technical descriptions and terms in Mandarin,” he explained.